-The City of Cupertino completed an 18-acre Stevens Creek Corridor completed by September 1, 2019.
-GSI projects such as this, completed by the City prior to or during the current permit term (2016-2020), are also referred to in the permit as "Early Implementation" projects

 Park and Restoration project in July 2014.
-The City is also installing GSI measures at the McClellan Ranch project, which included GSI improvements in the public right-of-way, is also described below.
+The City is also installing GSI measures at the McClellan Ranch Preserve as part of expansion and improvements at the site, with construction expected to be completed by September 1, 2019.
+GSI projects such as this, completed by the City prior to or during the current permit term (2016-2020), are also referred to in the permit as "Early Implementation" projects (see Section 5.1.1 of this GSI Plan).
+Both projects are described below.
+A description of the Apple Park project, which included GSI improvements in the public right-of-way, is also described below.